galaxyproject/training-material/topics/transcriptomics/tutorials/de-novo/tutorial.md

 ## Data upload

-Due to the large size of this dataset, we have downsampled it to only inlcude reads mapping to chromosome 19 and certain loci with relevance to hematopoeisis.
-This data is avaialble at [`Zenodo`](https://zenodo.org/record/583140#.WSW3NhPyub8), where you can find the forward and reverse reads corresponding to replicate RNA-seq libraries from G1E and megakaryocyte cells and an annotation file of RefSeq transcripts we will use to generate our transcriptome database.
+Due to the large size of this dataset, we have downsampled it to only include reads mapping to chromosome 19 and certain loci with relevance to hematopoeisis.
+This data is available at [`Zenodo`](https://zenodo.org/record/583140#.WSW3NhPyub8), where you can find the forward and reverse reads corresponding to replicate RNA-seq libraries from G1E and megakaryocyte cells and an annotation file of RefSeq transcripts we will use to generate our transcriptome database.

 > ### :pencil2: Hands-on: Data upload
 >